Yokohama FC

 Yokohama Football Club (横浜FC, Yokohama Efushī) is a Japanese professional football club based in Yokohama, Kanagawa Prefecture, part of the Greater Tokyo Area.
-The club currently plays in the J1 League, the first tier of football in the country.
 The club was formed by fans of Yokohama Flügels as a protest against Flügels' merger with Yokohama Marinos in 1999, becoming the first supporter-owned professional sports team in Japan.

+They are set to play in the J2 League from 2026, the top tier of football in the country, after relegation from J1 League in 2025.

-Since gaining J.League membership in 2001, Yokohama FC spent considerable time in the second tier of the Japanese football league system.
+Since gaining J.League membership in 2001, Yokohama spent considerable time in the second tier of the Japanese football league system.
 The club gained promotion to J.League Division 1 for the 2007 season after winning the Division 2 title.
 However, YFC were immediately relegated in the following season.
 After 12 years in the J2 League, they returned to Japan's top tier, now called J1 League, for the 2020 season.
-History repeated itself, as they were relegated to J2 after finishing the season as J1's last-place team.
-The club was promoted again to J1 in 2022, their third stint in the first division.
+The team finished 15th in its first season back in the top flight.
+But history would repeat itself in 2021, as they were relegated to J2 after finishing the season as J1's last-place team.
+The team was promoted again to J1 from 2025 after one year stint second tier in 2024.